 Different layouts are also required for different cultures.
 Typically, a minimalist layout is fine for many countries, but in some, such as Japan, a much denser layout is more common.
 Good internationalization means that you can present different products, layouts and even colors for different audiences, whereas bad internationalization means you have to use exactly the same layout for everyone.

-Bad translation is often example of bad localization rather than internationalization, but it’s still important to know that these two are highly interlinked subjects.
+Bad translation is often an example of bad localization rather than internationalization, but it’s still important to know that these two are highly interlinked subjects.

 What Good Internationalization (i18n) Means